-One slight downside to the secluded and peaceful public beach is that you’ll almost certainly end up taking several taxis to and from the private beach.
-It is here that you’ll find more shops, restaurants, and places to go out at night.
+One downside to the secluded and peaceful public beach is that you’ll almost certainly take several taxis to and from the private beach.
+Here, you’ll find more shops, restaurants, and places to go out at night.
 You can also always stock up on food and drink at one of the supermarkets in town if you don’t feel like making the trip every evening.

 Pros: It’s more secluded, quieter, and affordable than the private section of Tulum Beach.

 Cons: There is less going on, and the beach isn’t quite as idyllic.